astropy/astropy/docs/io/fits/usage/cloud.rst

    header and data attributes on demand rather than reading all HDUs at once.
    This parameter is set to ``True`` by default.
-You do not need to pass it explicitly, unless you changed its default value in the :ref:`astropy:astropy_config`.
+You do not need to pass it explicitly, unless you changed its default value in the :ref:`astropy_config`.
 2. The `ImageHDU.section` and `CompImageHDU.section` properties enables a
    subset of a data array to be read into memory without downloading the entire image or cube.
-See the :ref:`astropy:data-sections` part of the documentation for more details.
+See the :ref:`data-sections` part of the documentation for more details.

-Additional tips for achieving good performance when working with remote files are provided in the :ref:`astropy:optimizing_fsspec` section further down this page.
+Additional tips for achieving good performance when working with remote files are provided in the :ref:`optimizing_fsspec` section further down this page.

 .. note::